greut/pianotune/README.md

 ## TODO

-- Visualization of the track _à la_ guitar hero
+- Visualization of the keyboard
+- Animations

 ## Credentials